fusiondirectory/fusiondirectory-dev-manual/source/fusiondirectory/release/index.rst

 Release Policy
 ==============

-This section explain the release cycle and where contributions, fixes will be merged
+This section explain the release cycle and where contributions and new features will be merged

 .. toctree::
    :maxdepth: 2